Is It Safe to Store Passwords on iPhone Notes? (3 Tips)

 Another significant risk of storing passwords on iPhone notes is losing your passwords.
 If you accidentally delete an important password from your note and re-write the save, it may be impossible to access previous versions of the note.

-Furthermore, it’s possible to accidentally delete the entire note and lose all of your passwords if the note isn’t backed up on iCloud.
+Furthermore, it’s possible to accidentally delete the entire note and lose all your passwords if the note isn’t backed up on iCloud.

 Using iPhone Notes to store your password is also highly unorganized and hard to manage properly.
 Because of this, you may have difficulties locating and entering the correct account username and password.
+Store your passwords in one safe and secure location like Trustworthy, which even offers filing recommendations to quickly organize your passwords.

 Alternative Password Management Solutions